-4 meets all expectations in the rhetorical choices of the assignment, including genre, purpose, format, evidence, tone, and conventions. is well-organized and thoroughly developed. • shows good or superior control of grammar, including syntactic variety, range of vocabulary, etc. • intelligently addresses the assignment.
-3 • meets most of the rhetorical expectations of the assignment, including purpose, format, etc. • is somewhat organized but may require more development. • contains some grammatical errors, inappropriate word choice, or incorrect usage that rarely obstruct reader's understanding. • may address some parts of the assignment better than others.
-2 • meets few rhetorical expectations of the assignment.
-2 shows weak development and cohesion and/or inappropriate rhetorical choices. • shows an accumulation of grammar and syntactical errors that interfere with readers' understanding. • omits or misunderstands major parts of the assignment.
+4 meets all expectations in the rhetorical choices of the

+assignment,

+including genre, purpose, format, evidence, tone, and

+conventions.

+is well-organized and thoroughly developed.

+• shows good or superior control of grammar, including

+syntactic

+variety, range of vocabulary, etc.

+intelligently addresses the assignment.

+3 meets most of the rhetorical expectations of the

+assignment, including

+purpose, format, etc.

+• is somewhat organized but may require more

+development.

+• contains some grammatical errors, inappropriate word

+choice, or

+incorrect usage that rarely obstruct reader's

+understanding.

+may address some parts of the assignment better than

+others.

+2 meets few rhetorical expectations of the assignment.

+shows weak development and cohesion and/or

+inappropriate

+rhetorical choices.

+• shows an accumulation of grammar and syntactical errors

+that

+interfere with readers' understanding.

+omits or misunderstands major parts of the assignment.

 1 • fails to meet the rhetorical expectations of assignment.

-1 fails to organize and develop ideas. • contains grammar and syntactical errors that seriously interfere with readers' understanding. • fails to address the assignment.
+1 fails to meet the metorical expectations of assignment. fails to organize and develop ideas.

+contains grammar and syntactical errors that seriously interfere with

+interfere with

+readers' understanding.

+fails to address the assignment.